MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 **Role in Development**: Data Validation, Gameplay logic.

 **In-Depth Description of role**
-Responsible for loading star data from a publicly available binary file, implementing the gameplay functionality for connecting stars, and manually validating all connections to accurately form constellations.
+- loading star data from a publicly available binary file
+- implementing the gameplay functionality for connecting stars
+- validating all connections to accurately form constellations.

 **Tools Used**
 Unity, C#, json reading